Robert de La Berge: Later life and death

 Monument to the first colonists of L'Ange-Gardien.

 LaBerge became embroiled in a legal dispute with his stepdaughter, Marie-Ursule Durande, that lasted for five years before finally being resolved.
 On March 22, 1694, Robert obtained a receipt for 600 pounds from Marie-Ursule and her husband, Antoine Huppé dit Lagrois.
 This receipt was in return for the 600 pounds stipulated in her marriage contract and granted the entire property in L'Ange-Gardien to Robert.

 Later, in 1697, Robert sold a half acre to his son Guillaume.
 In 1697, Robert sold most of the remaining property to his sons, Nicolas and Guillaume.
 It was after these transactions, in 1698, that Marie-Ursule and her husband filed a petition with Sovereign Council seeking to have their marriage contract declared null and void and to renounce their inheritances.
 Marie-Ursule alleged that she was short-changed on her inheritance by Robert and Françoise who underestimated the value of her father's estate.
 She also alleged that she was a victim of her stepfather's greed and that he had attempted to marry her off at the age of 12 to a simpleton.
 She stated that her marriage to Antoine Huppé freed her from the slavery and abuses of her stepfather, Robert.
 The Court initially decided in favour of Marie-Ursule.
-Robert and Françoise appealed and the decision was overturned in August 20, 1703 and all of Marie-Ursule's claims were dismissed.
+Robert and Françoise appealed and the decision was overturned on August 20, 1703 and all of Marie-Ursule's claims were dismissed.

 Robert LaBerge lived to the age of 74.
 His son, François, took care of him during his last years.
 Robert was found dead in his bed on the morning of April 12, 1712.
 He died at the home of Guillaume Boucher, the father-in-law of his son, François.
 Robert was buried in Château-Richer on the same day.

 Françoise Gausse died at the home of her daughter, Marie-Ursule Durant, in Beauport.
 She was buried on 8 March 1714.
 The burial records gave her age as 80 years.